-To start with you will meet with one with our Psychologists who will ask you about your symptoms of stress and how they impact your life.
+To start with you will meet with one with our Therapists who will ask you about your symptoms of stress and how they impact your life.
 They will then work with you to understand the sources of your stress, so that they can select the most appropriate treatment programme to alleviate your symptoms and help you to move forward with your life in a calmer more centred way.

-Your Psychologist will then work with you to develop a range of stress reduction techniques that will focus on eliminating the thoughts and behaviours that exacerbate stress and replacing them with alternatives that will promote balance in your life and leave you feeling less overwhelmed and more in control.
+Your Therapist will then work with you to develop a range of stress reduction techniques that will focus on eliminating the thoughts and behaviours that exacerbate stress and replacing them with alternatives that will promote balance in your life and leave you feeling less overwhelmed and more in control.